ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-ubika_vrack/guide.en-gb.md

 - A Ubika account on the [Ubika website](https://my.ubikasec.com/){.external}
 - Ensure that an appropriate block of Additional IPs is available
 - Ensure that the vRack is enabled and configured to allow secure communication between the components of the infrastructure
-- [Additional IP address](/links/network/additional-ip) for ensuring network failover and high availability setup.
+- [Additional IP address](/links/network/additional-ip) for ensuring network failover and high availability setup
 - Ubika WAAP Gateway Licence BYOL (**B**ring **Y**our **O**wn **L**icence), obtained directly from Ubika via the [official Ubika website](https://my.ubikasec.com/){.external}.
 You will need to provide it during the installation and configuration process

 ## Instructions